Dear Mr Farage,

 The term ‘that lot’ was used in connection with Tommy Robinson and his supporters.
 Now many, me included, can understand the reluctance to associate Reform with Robinson, as this would give the MSM ammunition to slander the party, which they would no doubt use mercilessly.
 But many of us are also aware that Robinson himself has been mercilessly slandered and see the disparaging remarks made about him by Reform as both unnecessary and cowardly.
 All you need to do is say nothing, but instead Reform chooses to accept the MSM’s view of Tommy Robinson and dismisses him as ‘not one of us’, a view not shared by the millions of patriotic working class voters you purport to represent.

 And even if you oppose Robinson and disagree with all he says, surely you should be standing up for his right of free expression and opposing the vicious oppression he has received by the State?
-And yet, so far as I know you, have not spoken against his jailing and have not tried especially hard to oppose the outrageous jailing of protesters for shouting at police dogs, or making comments online, giving many the impression that you are not overly bothered.
+And yet, so far as I know, you have not spoken against his jailing and have not tried especially hard to oppose the outrageous jailing of protesters for shouting at police dogs, or making comments online, giving many the impression that you are not overly bothered.
 We need to see you being a champion of the oppressed British people and not just chucking out some vague, throw away remarks about free speech when being interviewed.
 You also need to act.

-Next is what many perceive to be your meek acceptance of the Speaker’s gagging order on the Southport murders, and the waiving of parliament privilege for the first time ever.
+Next is what many perceive to be your meek acceptance of the Speaker’s gagging order on the Southport murders, and the waiving of parliamentary privilege for the first time ever.
 This is a matter of major constitutional importance, but Reform seems to have accepted it without much protest.
 Why?
 Again, your many supporters want to see outrage followed by action, not merely words and acceptance.

 You say you would not want to be in contempt of court.
 And that is right.
 Everybody deserves a fair trial, including the man accused of the Southport murders, so I support you in refusing to say anything that might prejudice his trial.

-But to imply, as you do, that this stops you asking questions about Starmer’s relationship with the accused father, if any, or asking about the government’s nigh-on totalitarian response to the subsequent protests and the cover up you allude to, and which every independent-minded person in the country thinks is going on, is surely disingenuous and does not serve Reform well.
+But to imply, as you do, that this stops you asking questions about Starmer’s relationship with the accused's father, if any, or asking about the government’s nigh-on totalitarian response to the subsequent protests and the cover up you allude to, and which every independent-minded person in the country thinks is going on, is surely disingenuous and does not serve Reform well.
 The defence of our liberty is the primary duty of MPs and yours above all, and many are not persuaded that you are doing all you should be.
 The country needs leadership in fighting this tyranny, for that is what it is.

 Moving on, as you know very well, the increasing Muslim population and the related Islamist extremism, aimed at ultimately exercising full control over our society, is one that causes acute anxiety.
 Recently you said that ‘If we politically alienate the whole of Islam, we will lose,’ This comment has certainly raised eyebrows and a degree of adverse comment.
-You then went on to say, correctly in my view, that we need to both crackdown on extremists but also do everything we can to bring the majority of British Muslims onto our side and ensure they are part of the national community.
+You then went on to say, correctly in my view, that we need to both crackdown on extremists but also to do everything we can to bring the majority of British Muslims onto our side and ensure they are part of the national community.

 But your comments raise serious questions.
 What do you mean by alienating the whole of Islam, and what do you proposing doing about fanatical Islamists?
 And how will you bring about the majority of British Muslims identifying primarily as British and peacefully accepting that their religion is just one of several?